iZeroKim/MultiLanguageApp/README.md

-# flutter_lang
+# Flutter lang

-A new Flutter project.
+A Flutter multilanguage app.
+Currently supports Kiswahili and English.
+It is a perfect Multilanguage app starting point

 ## Getting Started